bluebunrabs/bluebunrabs/README.md

-## ✨ BlueBunRabs ✨
+## ✨ bluebunrabs ✨

-A blue bunny rabbit cosplaying as Lead VideoGame Developer for BubbySoft <br>
+A blue bunny rabbit cosplaying as lead videogame developer for BubbySoft <br>

-🎮️ Couch Co-op and 💻️ Online Muliplayer Enthusiast <br>
+🎮️ couch co-op and 💻️ online muliplayer enthusiast <br>

 ❤️ 🐈‍⬛️ 🐇️ ❤️

-Currently Playing: FF7 Rebirth
+currently playing: FF7 Rebirth

 <!--
 **bluebunrabs/bluebunrabs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.